 - Monosov IE, Anterior cingulate is a source of valence specific information about value and uncertainty.
 Nat Commun.
-2017 In Press.
+Nat Commun.
+2017 Jul 26;8(1):134.

 - White JK, Monosov IE. Neurons in the primate dorsal striatum signal the uncertainty of object-reward associations.
 Nat Commun.
 2016 Sep 14.